kojiromike/magento-retail-order-management/docs/ORDER_CUSTOM_ATTRIBUTES.md

 ## Assumption

-We made the assumption that any order level fields, order context level fields or order item level fields that the SI configured in the custom attributes map will exist in magento through some other independent module plug-ins.
+Any order level fields, order context level fields or order item level fields that the SI configured in the custom attributes map will exist in magento through some other independent module plug-ins.
 This configuration assumes that these data can be retrieved using the get magic method on any concrete class instances that extended a **Varien_Object** class.

-## How to configure order custom attributes by order levels:
+## How to configure order custom attributes:

 There are three levels to configure for custom attributes
 - Order Level